 The above evidence suggests active managers, on average, don’t provide much downside risk protection in bear markets – even if they manage to marginally outperform the market’s usually steep decline.

 Again, that should not be too surprising – given active equity managers tend to have mandates requiring them to be close to fully invested in the market, with only limited ability to increase cash exposure.
 It’s also consistent with the difficulty most investors – professional or otherwise – have in timing market exposure.

 There are better ways to “Index” and get downside protection!

-Note, moreover, one of the implied criticisms of passive investment in the above discussion is that it tends to performance chase – increasing the weight to strongly performing stocks which are rising in market capitalisation (irrespective of their underlying value), and reducing the weight to poorly performing stocks that might be better valued.
+One of the implied criticisms of passive investment in the above discussion is that it tends to performance chase – increasing the weight to strongly performing stocks which are rising in market capitalisation (irrespective of their underlying value) and reducing the weight to poorly performing stocks that might be better valued.
 That said, this is really a criticism of market-cap passive index weighting, rather than passive investing per se.

 Indeed, as seen in the charts below, while active managers on average haven’t beaten the market-cap weighted S&P 500 Index over time, an indexing strategy based on a company’s non-price measures of economic size has outperformed the S&P 500 Index over the past 10-years, and by consequence, the average performance of active managers.* This “fundamentally-weighted” indexing strategy forms the basis of the BetaShares FTSE RAFI Australian 200 ETF (ASX Code: QOZ), and the BetaShares FTSE RAFI US 1000 ETF (ASX Code: QUS).